EzraMarks/obsidian-bases-css-guide/README.md

 The "after" doesn't look all that beautiful yet, but we've achieved our first goal: the card height no longer increases when we add properties.
 You can inspect-element in the Obsidian debugger to see that all the property values are there on the page, they're just overflowing off the card right now; we'll fix that soon with CSS.

 **Notes**
-- In this guide, the formula name for all packed property are prefixed with `packed_`, which allows them to be targeted with shared CSS styles
+- In this guide, the formula name for all packed properties are prefixed with `packed_`, which allows them to be targeted with shared CSS styles
 - The initial name of an Obsidian formula becomes the CSS-targetable name, even after it is renamed; make sure the initial name is correct

 **Example Formula:**